fremox59/FX_TextFrame/com/bio_fremox.md

 This is why I started to script in AE back in 2017.
 Over the years, I've created a few very nice tools like SpringyFX, IsomaticFX and MoglyphFX, that you can purchase on [my aescripts store](https://aescripts.com/authors/f-l/fremox/).

-FX TextFrame is my first tool ever published as an open source one, and I\'92m glad to be part of this promising platform : I will do my best to publish some other ones in the future :)
+FX TextFrame is my first tool ever published as an open source one, and I'm glad to be part of this promising platform : I will do my best to publish some other ones in the future :)